marcosjr0203/krav-maga/README.md

-# krac-maga
+# krav-maga
-krav-maga page made to my friend Victor Pelegrino
+A krav-maga webpage made to my friend Victor Pelegrino